-It’s untenable and undermines the legitimate concerns about serious problems in the Aurora police department.
+It’s untenable and undermines the legitimate concerns about serious problems in the Aurora Police Department.

 Most of the recent protests have focused on the death of Elijah McClain.
 After an encounter with Aurora Police in August, McClain had heart failure and later died.

-McClain’s family have repeatedly said Elijah was abused by police, drugged by paramedics and ultimately died from the encounter.
+McClain’s family has repeatedly said Elijah was abused by police, drugged by paramedics and ultimately died from the encounter.
 Just last week, the Adams County coroner said the cause of death was inconclusive, but he did not rule out that police caused or contributed to McClain’s death.

 The incident has become even more controversial because police have mishandled the release of information about the death.

-The Sentinel editorial board has been at the front of the parade of residents disturbed by McClain’s death and a growing number of cases where police have shot, killed or maimed people they encounter.
+The Sentinel editorial board has been at the front of the growing parade of residents disturbed by McClain’s death and a growing number of cases where police have shot, killed or maimed people they encounter.

 The immediate problem in the police department is the inability to manage the release of information about these controversial cases to the public.
 A larger problem with the police department is undermining their own credibility and public trust by refusing to adopt a system of independent review of cases like the McClain death.

 But the regular public harassment of the mayor and city council during meetings not only undermines legitimate and laudable goals of these activists, it’s illegal and it’s offensive.

 A good rule of thumb in any personal or public strategy to achieve change is, “how’s that working for you?”

 Protester takeover tactics have swayed no one on the city council, and they alienate the public from their important cause.